Tax Planning in Baltimore, MD

 • Use a Company Vehicle —

-Depending on your business activities in Baltimore, MD, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your Baltimore, MD business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 You can take this deduction using one of two methods:

 • Consider Fringe Benefits For Your Employees —